 The Northbrook Civic Foundation is a non-profit volunteer organization of your neighbors and friends, who care about the betterment of the Northbrook (Ill.) community.
 Since 1950, the foundation has given back more than $3.2 million to the community in the form of scholarships college scholarships for students and grants to worthwhile organizations that serve Northbrook.
 This is your opportunity to help raise funds that give back to the community, enhancing Northbrook as a great place to live and work.

-The foundation’s main fundraiser every year is Northbrook Days, a five-day festival held every August at the historic Village Green Park.
+The foundation’s main fundraiser every year is Northbrook Days, a five-day festival held every August.
 The festival includes a carnival, games, food from local establishments, beer & wine, live music and more.

 The Northbrook Civic Foundation was originally established in 1907 as the Shermerville Improvement Club — referring to the original name of the village of Northbrook.
 The organization adopted the Northbrook Civic Foundation name in 1925.